IBM/aws-driver/docs/index.md

 helm install --name aws-driver aws-driver-0.0.1.tgz -f custom_values.yaml-
 ```

-Once the pod for the driver has started you will be able to access the Swagger UI at: `http://<kubernetes-node-ip>:30259/api/driver/ui`

 ## Helm Configuration

 The following table lists configurable parameters of the chart: